-My Digital Transformation Seminar Series is based on an approach that leverages these traits.
+My Digital Transformation Course is based on an approach that leverages these traits.

 Nothing in life is ever guaranteed, but I’ve seen it enable editorial teams that thought they were irretrievably overwhelmed and stuck to transform their workflows so thoroughly, and so effectively in synch with their unique needs, that they gained hours in the day, increased revenue, and branched out into new channels without breaking a sweat.

 Here are some examples.
 The following editorial teams not only successfully transformed their workflow processes with the help of my 15-week program, they have made on-going workflow transformation a part of their editorial culture.